-Simulated patients are members of the public who volunteer to ‘act’ as patients, allowing our students to learn how to undertake consultations, perform examinations and practice procedural skills - such as taking patients’ blood pressure.
+Simulated patients volunteer to ‘act’ as patients, allowing our students to learn how to undertake consultations, perform examinations and practice procedural skills - such as taking patients’ blood pressure.

-Clinical patients are members of the public who – having an existing or long term medical condition - are willing to discuss their symptoms and condition with our students in order to increase their knowledge and understanding of different conditions from the patients’ perspective.
+Clinical patients who have an existing or long term medical condition, volunteer to discuss their symptoms and condition with our students in order to increase their knowledge and understanding of different conditions from the patients’ perspective.

-If you are interested in taking part in this invaluable work for us, we would ask you to complete the short application form below.
+If you are interested in taking part in this invaluable work with us, we ask you to complete and return the short Patient Partners application form below.